13.40 Approval of Adoption Assistance

 1. The recruitment and certification (R&C) worker discusses with the adoptive family extraordinary medical services.

-2. The R&C worker submits a request for child care to the service region administrator (SRA) or designee that includes documentation from a QMHP or doctor of the therapeutic need for the service for non-working adoptive home parents or for those children in need of child care who are age thirteen (13) and older.
+2. The R&C worker submits a request for child care to the service region administrator (SRA) or designee that includes documentation from a qualified mental health professional (QMHP) or doctor of the therapeutic need for the service for non-working adoptive home parents or for those children in need of child care who are age thirteen (13) and older.

 3. The SRA or designee conducts a special review of these approved requests every six (6) months.